 All of these are well treed and offer plenty of shade.
 Sites at all three campgrounds are available on a first-come, first-served and reservation basis.
 Reservations are accepted at all three campgrounds and can be made up to six months in advance.

 Outside of peak times, which include summer weekends and holidays, it's usually possible to find a site upon arrival.

 If you can't camp, the best places to base yourself for exploring the parks are in Crescent City, to the north of the parks, or in Arcata, to the south.

-Other must-see outdoor destinations in this region include Lake Tahoe and Yosemite National Park.
+Lake Tahoe and Yosemite: Other must-see outdoor destinations in this region include Lake Tahoe and Yosemite National Park.
 Explore Lake Tahoe with our articles on the Best Hikes near South Lake Tahoe and Best Campgrounds near South Lake Tahoe.
+If you haven't been to to Yosemite, be sure to include this park on your itinerary.
 Hit Yosemite's hiking trails and then discover where to camp in Yosemite.
-If you're looking for more ideas, see our article on Things to Do in Yosemite.
+If you're looking for more ideas on sightseeing and activities, see our article on Things to Do in Yosemite.